Cecilia Ballí: Career

 In 2008, Ballí joined the anthropology department at the University of Texas at Austin as an assistant professor where she remained until 2014.
 She continued her work as an independent journalist while teaching and researching.
 Ballí has written for many publications including: Harper’s, including the 2012 story "Calderón’s War: The gruesome legacy of Mexico" and The New York Times Magazine, including a feature about Arizona border towns.

 In 2014, Ballí was a fellow at the Dart Center for Journalism and Trauma at Columbia University.
 She was the Texas Institute of Letters’ 2015 Jesse H. Jones Dobie Paisano Fellow.
 At the time, she told the Statesman that years of researching and writing about violence left her with post-traumatic stress.
 "The border, it’s a very lively place.
 It’s always remaking itself, but something about it feels like it’s changed permanently.
 The fear, the inability to literally move through space in the same way, the inability to relate to family across the border in the same way — all that has changed," she said.

 Ballí started the communications strategy firm Culture Concepts LLC in 2018.

-Honors, awards
+Honors & awards

 Ballí was a finalist in 2004 for the Livingston Awards for Young Journalists and the John Bartlow Award for Public Interest Magazine Journalism.
 In 2004, the National Association of Hispanic Journalists named her Emerging Journalist of the Year.

-In 2008, she was a distinguished finalist for the J. Anthony Lukas Work-in-Progress Award given by the Columbia University School of Journalism.
+In 2008, she was a distinguished finalist for the J. Anthony Lukas Work-in-Progress Award given by the Columbia University Graduate School of Journalism.

+Ballí was elected as a member of the Texas Institute of Letters in 2024.